sb-9803/Masters_Thesis/README.md

 WARNING: The simulation times are very long.

 DISCLAIMER: Some of the K-complexity landscapes in the main study were run in batches or separately to optimise computational load and runtime.
-This means that if the below code is run in its entirety in a single loop, the final values in performance might vary slightly from those reported in the study.
+This means that if the below code is run in its entirety in a single loop, the final performane values might vary slightly from those depicted in the study.
 However, this should not affect the overall patterns observed in the study.